There are two new Arlo’s in town: Arlo Pro 3 and Arlo Ultra.

 Despite their differences, Arlo Pro 2, Arlo Pro 3, and Arlo Ultra function mostly the same.

 Whichever camera you choose, you can expect the following features.

 - Easy setup.
 By downloading the Arlo app and connecting it with your cameras, you can easily use WiFi to monitor your Arlo in just a few minutes.
 If you decide to plug in the camera, just make sure you install it near a power outlet.

 - Wireless design using batteries.
-With rechargeable batteries, you can use either Arlo Pro or Arlo Ultra on battery power for a completely wire-free set up.
-While Arlo Pro lasts up to 6 months for average use, it’s unknown how long Arlo Ultra batteries will last while streaming 4K.
+With rechargeable batteries, you can use any of these cameras on battery power for a completely wire-free set up.
+Arlo Pro and Pro 2 last up to 6 months for average use, and Arlo tells us that the Ultra is expected to be comparable or even improved.

 - Weather-resistant.
-Both cameras are designed for outdoor use.
+Each of these cameras are designed for outdoor use.
 They can withstand freezing or hot temperatures, along with snow, rain, wind, and other harsh outdoor elements.

 - Same app.
 Use the Arlo app to view clips of motion and arm/disarm your cameras.